Analysis | Large parts of the Jan. 6 ‘gap’ have already been filled

 When Trump got back to the White House, the first quiet period began — though, here too, we do know some of what happened.

-When he arrived, the Capitol had not yet been breached but thousands of people were surrounding the building.
+When he arrived, the Capitol had not yet been breached, but thousands of people were surrounding the building.
 At 2:24 p.m., shortly after the first rioters got inside, he tweeted an excoriation of Pence: “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution.”

 Two minutes later he used a White House line to call Sen. Mike Lee (R-Utah), though he was trying to reach Sen. Tommy Tuberville (R-Ala.).
 It’s not clear why this call wasn’t in the log or the diary.
 He was connected to Tuberville, who would later recall he told Trump that Pence had been evacuated.

 At some point after the tweet, and presumably after the call, Pence’s national security adviser, Keith Kellogg, came to speak to the president, finding Trump watching cable-news coverage.
-According to the book “Peril” by The Post’s Bob Woodward and CBS News’s Robert Costa (the reporters who first reported on the 7-hour gap), Kellogg pressed Trump to tweet something aimed at calming the crowd.
+According to the book “Peril” by The Post’s Bob Woodward and CBS News’s Robert Costa (the reporters who first reported on the seven-hour gap), Kellogg pressed Trump to tweet something aimed at calming the crowd.

 “Trump blinked and kept watching television,” Woodward and Costa write.
 “Kellogg looked around and realized the West Wing was nearly empty.
-Meadows was in his office, but Trump was essentially alone. national security adviser Robert O’Brien was in Florida.
-Kushner was not there.”
+[Chief of Staff Mark] Meadows was in his office, but Trump was essentially alone.
+National security adviser Robert O’Brien was in Florida.
+[Senior adviser Jared] Kushner was not there.”

 Other reporting from the Wall Street Journal’s Michael Bender in his book “Frankly, We Did Win This Election” reinforces Trump’s isolation as the riot unfolded.